-Participants

-(Single Subject Design)

-Do the students in the study exhibit intensive social, emotional, or behavioral challenges?

-% of participants currently exhibiting intensive social, emotional, or behavioral challenges, as measured by an emotional disability label, placement in an alternative school/classroom, non-response to Tiers 1 and 2,7 or designation of severe problem behaviors on a validated scale or through observation.
+Participants (Single Subject Design) Do the students Do the students in the study exhibit intensive social, emotional, or behavioral challenges?
+Full Bubble Evidence is convincing that all participants currently exhibit intensive social, emotional, or behavioral challenges, as measured by an ED label, placement in an alternative school/classroom, non-response to Tiers 1 and 2,6 or designation of severe problem behaviors on a validated scale or through observation.
+Half Bubble Evidence is convincing that some participants currently exhibit intensive social, emotional, or behavioral challenges, as measured by an ED label, placement in an alternative school/classroom, non-response to Tiers 1 and 2, or designation of severe problem behaviors on a validated scale or through observation, etc.) Empty Bubble Evidence is unconvincing that participants currently exhibit intensive social, emotional, or behavioral challenges.